MinhMXC/tp/docs/DeveloperGuide.md

 5. **Launch with a missing data file**

     1. Ensure there is **no** data file in the expected location (delete or rename it temporarily).
-    2. Launch the application.
+    2. Launch the application. \
-       **Expected:** The application starts with an empty contact list (or sample data, depending on your product decision).
+       **Expected:** The application starts with sample data.
        A new data file is created at the expected location upon exit.

 6. **Launch with a corrupted data file**